angular/angular/modules/angular2/docs/core/10_view.md

 </div>                            | viewA(greeter)
 ```

-The above UI is built using a single View, and hence single context `greeter`.
+The above UI is built using a single View, and hence a single context `greeter`.
 It can be expressed
 in this pseudo-code.

 ```